roshanthamalaka/assignment_pyapp_ac/Readme.md

 __Export Metrics from the Application__

-Once the metrics are the need to publish on /metrics path.
-So the prometheus node can scrap those metrics and visualize it graph format.
+Once the metrics are avaliable they need to publish on /metrics path.
+So the prometheus node can scrape those metrics and visualize it graph format.

-In the promethus official documentation it was not clear on how to publish metrics on /metrics path.
-Therefore reffered to below documentation.
+In the Prometheus official documentation it was not clear on how to publish metrics on /metrics path.
+Therefore referred to below documentation.

     https://betterstack.com/community/guides/monitoring/prometheus-python-metrics/#step-3-instrumenting-a-counter-metric